yusufozturk/panther/docs/gitbook/destinations/alert-setup/sns.md

       "Sid": "AllowPantherAlarming",
       "Effect": "Allow",
       "Principal": {
-        "AWS": "arn:aws:iam::891530560157:root"
+        "AWS": "arn:aws:iam::<PANTHER-ACCOUNT-ID>:root"
       },
       "Action": "sns:Publish",
       "Resource": "arn:aws:sns:us-west-2:123456789012:example-topic"
     }
 ```

-Be sure to replace the `Resource` field with the ARN of your own SNS Topic.

 {% hint style="warning" %}
-For CloudPrem customers, you must also replace the Principal with your own AWS account Principal.
+Be sure to replace the `Resource` field with the ARN of your own SNS Topic, and the Principal with the AWS account ID where Panther is deployed.
 {% endhint %}

 ![](../../.gitbook/assets/screen-shot-2019-11-01-at-1.23.30-pm.png)

-4. Select the `Save changes` button to confirm your changes, and your SNS Topic will now be able to receive notifications from Panther alerts.
+4. Select the `Save changes` button to confirm your changes, and your SNS Topic will now be able to receive Panther alerts.